V-Sekai-fire/aria-character-core/decisions/gltf/extensions/VSEKAI_interactivity_planning.md

 - **No constraints in action metadata** - quantities and availability are state fluents
 - **Dynamic validation** - checks current state, not static declarations

-### Durative Action Specification
+### Unified Durative Action Specification (ADR-181)

-Actions are defined with temporal duration and entity requirements following the unified specification from ADR-181:
+Actions are defined with temporal duration and entity requirements following the canonical specification:

 ```json
 {